x64dbg/blog/_posts/2016-08-27-supporting-wow64-debugging.md

 title: 64bit Debugging and the WoW64 File System Redirection
 author: genuine
 website: https://github.com/blaquee
+contents: ["A small note on WoW64 Redirection on Windows", "How this affected the x96dbg.exe loader", "The Fix", "References"]

 ---

 ## A small note on WoW64 Redirection on Windows